It all started with an angry tweet on Sunday.

 That gave me an idea.
 Both stories had similarities.
 Billion dollar companies sending out ridiculous cease and desist letters to little guys, who had no intent to cause problems in the first place.

 Candy Crush was the most popular game of 2013.
 Most everyone who owns a smartphone knows of the game.
 Maybe if I wrote a reply in a similar style, this story could get some attention.
 Just so people would know what they were doing.
-Otherwise, this story would just be known in the gaming and app world.
+Otherwise, this story would just be known in the gaming and app world where everyone have the latest console and the best pc games as the

 Most of the morning and afternoon I wrote a letter.
 I thought it was pretty funny, but I don’t know if my sarcasm came through.